angreal/angreal/docs/content/api_reference/py_angreal/command_group.md

 ### Command Group Generator
 ---
+{{% notice warning %}}
+The command group decorator currently is causing issues passing arguments to the wrapped function.

+Do not use when the task requires arguments to function.
+{{% /notice %}}

 ##### command_group(**name**: str, **about**:str=*""*)
 > decorator that creates a group decorator that can be re-used